zirin12/Leetcode-InterviewBit-Solutions/README.md

 # Leetcode-InterviewBit-Solutions
-Solutions of leetcode and interviewbit problems for interview preparation
+Solutions of leetcode and interviewbit problems